It started with a Slack message from my supervisor.

 After all, you can’t pay for prawn noodles with shares.

-If I didn’t have an emergency fund and the stock market decided to start tanking, I’d have to sell my shares.
-I’d be making paper losses.
+If I didn’t have an emergency fund and the stock market decided to start tanking, I’d have to sell and realise paper losses.

-That would have been highly demoralising.
+That would have been even more demoralising.
 It took a lot of commitment to squirrel money into investments consistently.

-Being forced to turn those efforts into losses would have been such a bitter pill to swallow.
+Being forced to turn those efforts into losses would have been such a bitter pill.

 When I first read about the concept of an emergency fund, I thought, “Getting retrenched or hospitalised only happens to old people.
 I’m only 30!”

-But that’s the thing with emergencies: unpredictability is a built-in feature.
+But that’s the thing with emergencies, unpredictability is a feature, not a bug.
 Nobody can plan for when an emergency strikes.
 You can only plan for what to do when it happens.

-The “good” thing about being a freelancer (see: unemployment) is that your expenditure drops.
+The good thing about being a freelancer (read: being unemployed) is that your expenditure drops.
 Home-cooked meals or food in the heartlands are significantly cheaper compared to eating in town.

 But while costs are indeed lower compared to “normal life”, that doesn’t mean that you should plan to save less for your emergency fund.
-Stick to that six-month sum – some people out there take two years to get re-employed.
+Stick to that six-month sum — it’s not inconceivable to take up to a year to get re-employed.